SENCO and SEN Staff

 Children with SEND in our school will access support additional to that normally available in the classroom.
 They may work with a teacher or a member of our support team in a small group or they may require some 1:1 support to meet their needs.
-The support they receive may take place in the classroom or they may be withdrawn from the class as part of our Provision Map support.
+The support they receive may take place in the classroom and they may participate in interventions.

-In addition we would use our SEN budget to make adjustments to our school environment as required.
+In addition, we use our SEN budget to make adjustments to our school environment as required.
 For example, it may be necessary to add handrails to aid mobility or mark steps with coloured paint to aid visually impaired children.
-In our classrooms children may be provided with aids to help them to write such as sloping seats or boards, or with resources such as different coloured paper or additional access to ICT.
+In our classrooms, children may be provided with aids to help them to write such as sloping seats or boards, or with resources such as different coloured paper or additional access to ICT.

 The resources that we provide are allocated on an individual basis depending upon the needs of each child.
 We constantly evaluate and amend the provision we have in place to ensure that we are meeting the needs of all of our pupils effectively.